Concatenation's Guidance for Contributors

 We occasionally will publish two reviews of the same book as, as scientists, we appreciate sampling theory.
 We will also sometimes repeat review especially if our first reviewer was heavily critical of a writer of whom we (and arguably our regular visitors) might expect better.
 We tend not to repeatedly review books from authors that have had a number of previous negative reviews from us as this neither provides our site's visitors or the author with a meaningful service.

-If we give an author an unusually negative review then we will use a different reviewer the next time we review them.
+If we give an author's book an unusually negative review then we will use a different reviewer the next time we review awork by that writer.
 If an author gets three negative reviews from three different reviewers then we will never review them again (Note: the record extends back into our print magazine days before the internet, but only a handful of authors to date are ones we avoid.)

 Books received from publishers will be noted, together with the back-cover blurb, by our news and reviews editor.
 Three times a year these details are circulated to our reviews panel and it is these individuals who choose what they would like to review.